 Curb the flies

 Flies are not just annoying to horses, if they suffer a fly bite, they may suffer a nasty allergic reaction.
 Prevention is always better than cure, so do everything you can to limit your horse’s exposure to flies as much as you can.
 Keep their stables clean and pick up muck regularly to so flies are less attracted to their grazing and living spaces – make sure the muck heap is as far asway from horses as possible otherwise all your poo cleaning efforts will be pointless.
 Fly rugs, masks and fly repellents can be used (be sure to apply in the right way and the correct dosage).
 During the heat, some owners choose to keep their horses inside during the day and out at night to help limit their exposure to nuisance flies and the threat of Sweet Itch.
+Additionally, always keep an eye on fields to ensure no poisonous plants for horses are present, as ingestion can cause serious harm.

 Keep calm and cool down